Claptrack/Configure-Wireguard-on-slave-with-Salt/README.md

 ![image](https://github.com/user-attachments/assets/a815d4ed-73cd-4383-942d-d96526f68bf4)
 <br></br>

-And a new state file, which included the following states
+And a new state file, which had the following states:

+1. Copy generated public key from peer to server
+2. Add the peer's public key and allowed IP's to wg0
+3.